The State of Mobile SDKs in 2016

 - If you’re trying to decide between multiple SDKs with similar functionality, try them in your app first to see which you like best.
 Many SDKs have free pricing, so you’ll be able to try out new SDKs free of cost.

 - Use a dependency manager (Cocoapods is the go-to here for iOS, as it’s used in over 1.2M apps) to manage your SDKs.
-This will save you the trouble of having to manually manage SDK versioning.
+This will save you the trouble of having to manage SDK versioning manually.

 - Open source developers, startups, and established companies are making new SDKs all the time.
-Keep an eye out for new SDKs being released because one of them may be a great fit for your app.
+Keep an eye out for new SDKs being released because one of them may be an excellent fit for your app.

 The relationship between the app makers and the third-party providers is crucial for the mobile ecosystem, and we’re excited to see even more amazing vendors added to this mix as mobile continues to push forward!